gottomondo/OceanAnalyticsLab/log/README.md

         "code": 0,
         "message": "Execution Done"
     },
-    "end_time": "YYYY-MM-DDThh:mm:ss+00:00",
+    "end_time": "YYYY-MM-DDThh:mm:ss+00:00"
-    "worker_logs": [
-        "worker_i" : {
-           " ..."
 }
-    ]
-}
 ```

 As specified in the previous paragraph, only two elements are mandatory, the other one are optional and
 usually are used to better debug the method in case of execution error.
+Note that the exec_info section is automatically created when the class is instanced reporting the time info about the main function.

 ### Input

 This section contains all the parameter received by the method and its value, it is useful because allow us to see what the
 method received as input parameters and to understand the context of the other sections of the log.
-It is a simple dict composed bu the name of the attribute and its value.
+It is a simple dict composed by the name of the attribute and its value.

 ### Exec Info
 This section contains information about which function has been executed and the timestamp of the start and the end of the